jarrodmillman/pose-stats/description.md

 scaffolding, with an eye toward learning how the same can be done for other statistical packages.

-The OSE would strive to widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
+The OSE will strive to widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
-Such outreach would involve statistical and technical training, informed in part by the needs of the pilot projects and their developers.
+Such outreach will involve statistical and technical training, informed in part by the needs of the pilot projects and their developers.

-An overarching goal of the OSE would be to extend what is learnt from the pilot projects to the entire class of products that span statistical Python.
+An overarching goal of the OSE will be to extend what is learnt from the pilot projects to the entire class of products that span statistical Python.
-This would be achieved by building a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python;
+This will be achieved by building a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python;
 connecting with existing OSEs in both the Python and R worlds, to learn more about successful governance, social, and technical practices;
 and distilling those ideas into documents that are of broad benefit to OSEs, including our own.